MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-uninstall.md

  Most likely, you have `dotnet-sharedframework-microsoft.netcore.app-1.1.2`.
 [NET Core](https://docs.microsoft.com/dotnet/core/index) is a cross-platform, general purpose development platform maintained by Microsoft and the .NET community on GitHub.
 This package could be providing infrastructure to other applications on your computer.
 If Machine learning Server is the only Microsoft software you have, you can remove it now.

-6. After packages are removed, remove remaining files.
+6. After packages are uninstalled, remove remaining files.
 On root@, determine whether additional files still exist:

   + `$ ls /opt/microsoft/mlserver/9.2.1/`